 - Unit I.1: Counted Cross Stitch

 - Unit I.3: Colbert Embroidery

 - Unit I.4: Canvas Work

 - Unit II.1: Surface Embroidery in General

 - Unit II.5: Silk Ribbon Embroidery

-My plan is this: Every unit will consist of one or two little samplers, which include all the new stitches I've learned in the process, followed by a more complex work in this style.
+My plan is this: Every unit will consist of a "doodle cloth" of sorts, where I'll be practicing all the new stitches learnt in the respective technique, followed by a representative sampler in this style.
 At the end of every module, I'll design a simple motif myself, which will be stitched repeatedly in every one of the various styles - a recapitulating sampler of sorts.
 My final project after finishing the whole course shall be one self-designed work (scene) in every covered style of embroidery respectively.
 Ambitious, eh?
 We'll see...
 In any case, you're welcome to follow me through the ups and downs of my apprenticeship!